 Vegetable glycerin is also known as vegetable glycerol.
 It is a carbohydrate that is usually derived from plant oils.
 It is used as a sweetener and as an ingredient in a number of cosmetic products.
-Vegetable glycerin is also used in place of alcohol to extract botanicals.
-Citation
+Vegetable glycerin is also used in place of alcohol to extract botanicals (Source).

-Vegetable glycerin based E-liquid usually contain at least 80% and as much as 92% Vegetable glycerin.
-This is the ingredient that produces the smoke-like vapor when the e-cigarette is exhaled.
+Vegetable glycerin based E-liquid usually contain at least 80% and as much as 92% vegetable glycerin.
+This is the ingredient that produces the smoke-like vapour when the e-cigarette is exhaled.
 Approximately 20% of all e-liquids on the market today are vegetable glycerin based.
-Vegetable glycerin typically produces more vapor production than propylene glycol, but has reduced throat hit.
+Vegetable glycerin typically boasts greater vapour production than propylene glycol, but has reduced throat hit.
 It is also slightly more viscous (thicker) and slightly sweeter then propylene glycol.
-Its increased thickness makes it a culprit in reducing the life of atomizers.
+Its increased thickness makes it a culprit in reducing the life of atomizers & coils.
 Some vapers use a blend of vegetable glycerin and propylene glycol – most often 80-90% PG and 10-20% VG, and sometimes a 50/50 split VG to PG in their e-liquid.

-As a thick gel for creams, gel capsule pills, rubs and jellies
+- As a thickening gel for creams, gel capsule pills, rubs and jellies

 Vegetable glycerin comes in USP grade and food grade.
-We sell only USP grade (99.7% pure) vegetable glycerin on our Canadian E-cigarette Store.
+We sell only USP grade (99.7% pure) vegetable glycerin in our Canadian E-cigarette Store.

-Glycerine is classified by the U.S. Food and Drug Administration (FDA) as “generally recognized as safe” (GRAS) and complies with specifications for the Food Chemicals Codex (FCC), United States Pharmacopeia (USP), and European Pharmacopoeia (Ph.
+Vegetable glycerin is classified by the U.S. Food and Drug Administration (FDA) as “generally recognized as safe” (GRAS) and complies with specifications for the Food Chemicals Codex (FCC), United States Pharmacopeia (USP), and European Pharmacopoeia (Ph.
 Eur. or EP) E244.
-It is manufactured according to current Good Manufacturing Practices (cGMP) and is shipped according to applicable Good Trade and Distribution Practices (GTDP).
-Citation
+It is manufactured according to current Good Manufacturing Practices (cGMP) and is shipped according to applicable Good Trade and Distribution Practices (Source).

-The following is a few excerpts from a study called SIDS initial assessment profile of Glycerol Citation
+The following is a few excerpts from a study called SIDS initial assessment profile of Glycerol (Source)

 - Glycerol is of low toxicity when ingested, inhaled, or in contact with skin